 I think it's pleasant to eat and drink at nice locations too.

-Besides the classic espresso they also serve aeropress, V60 and Chemex coffee.
+Besides the classic espresso, the baristas at Original Coffee also serve aeropress, V60 and Chemex coffee.
 For those who like to drink specialty coffee at home, it's possible to by whole coffee beans by weight (which they can grind for you).
 On the small menu there are savory- and sweet bites and a daily soup.
 The waiter was really kind and asked several times if everything was okay.
 Nice place with a good vibe!

-This hidden cafe is open 6 days a week, except on Saturdays.
+The hidden Super Tramp Coffee cafe is open 6 days a week, except on Saturdays.
 Unfortunately that was the exact day we showed up at this cool rugged courtyard...

 I would have loved to sit on their terrace, so I think I need to go back some day :)